richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 : Internet-Drafts that are submitted to the RFC Editor independently of the IETF Standards Process.
 (See {{sec4}}.)

-online
-: Relating to information made available over the Internet.
-When referenced in this document material is said to be online when it is retrievable without restriction or undue fee using standard Internet applications such as anonymous FTP, gopher or the WWW.

 RFC
 : The publication series used by the IETF among others.
 RFCs are published by the RFC Editor.
 Although RFCs may be superseded in whole or in part